Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 • “I don’t want to manage servers.”
 You’re not managing servers in the traditional sense.
 You’re clicking buttons in a dashboard.
 Coolify handles Docker, reverse proxying, SSL, and deployments for you.

 • “What about uptime?”
-I’ve had less downtime on my Hetzner boxes than I’ve experienced from cloud platform outages.
-Hetzner’s network is solid, and dedicated hardware doesn’t share resources with noisy neighbors.
+I’ve had less downtime on my Hetzner and local boxes than I’ve experienced from cloud platform outages.
+Hetzner’s network is solid and dedicated hardware doesn’t share resources with noisy neighbors.
+Plus, the servers I run on my residential connection haven’t been much of an issue either - I get around 98% uptime on them.

 The reality is, if you can deploy a Next.js app to Vercel, you can deploy anything to Coolify.
-The DX is genuinely comparable.
-Push to git, Coolify builds and deploys.
+The DX isn’t the same - but the flexibility is on a different scale.
+Still, the most common pattern - push to git, build and deploy - works as you’d expect.
 SSL is automatic.
-Domains just work.
+Domains require some DNS setup (a one time thing).

 The stack